marciof/Eon/language/specification.md

 A set is an immutable collection of unique elements, that associates keys to be the same as values.

 It's an error to use the same element more than once in a set literal.
-To build a set where there may be duplicate elements use [`insert`](#insert).
+To build a set where there may be duplicate elements use [`put`](#put).

 - **Proto:** empty [set](#set), `{}`
 - **Base Proto:** empty [map](#map), `{=}`